kursjan/petitparser2/docs/migration.md

 You can see that PetitParser2 is as fast as SmaCC while having all the advantages of PetitParser.
 PP2 parsers can be optimized by calling `optimize` method on the resulting parser.

-### Same as PetitParser
-PetitParser2 can express everything PetitParser can and more.
-For example, there are predicates such as `#startOfLine`, `#endOfLine`, which are not available in PetitParser.

 ### Works with streams
 PetitParser2 supports real streams: no need to load the whole input into the memory (see `PP2BufferStream`).